What's New in LiteLLM 1.93.0-dev.1

 sum(rate(litellm_requests_total[5m])) by (provider)

 A rising rate_limit_error rate on OpenAI is a leading indicator you need to either switch to a fallback model or negotiate higher limits.
 Don't wait for the error rate to hit 100% — alert at 5%.
+For teams that have moved beyond hard thresholds into distribution-aware alerting (p95 shifts on error-rate distributions, quantile-based SLOs, etc.), the probabilistic observability guide shows how to swap the > 0.05 rule above for a CUSUM or Bayesian-shift detector that catches a slow drift in error rate before any single bucket crosses the threshold.

 5. Cost Tracking